fakedann/phase-5-project/README.md

 - Passwords must be at least 6 characters long
 - Names cannot contain numbers or symbols
 - Address cannot contain symbols
-- You must select an image for your profile

 useContext is a hook that allows users to enable global values to be shared across your application in an efficient manner.
 Mainly, the information regarding the logged in user is shared throughout all of the application thanks to this tool.